Building a design capability, not just a product

 Accessibility as systematic practice

-The issues ranged from structural problems: missing page titles, inadequate error notifications, to interaction-level failures: upload components that didn’t communicate state to assistive technology, links that duplicated adjacent text without meaningful distinction.
+The issues ranged from structural problems (missing page titles, inadequate error notifications) to interaction-level failures (upload components that didn’t communicate state to assistive technology, links that duplicated adjacent text without meaningful distinction).
+Each issue was documented, assessed for impact, designed against, implemented, and verified.

+Design histories embedded.
 By the end of four years, the design histories system was embedded across the programme and being actively maintained.

-The Figma library was in use across all five services.
-The ways of working we had developed, including a cycle-based approach combining elements of Shape-Up and Scrum, had outlasted several team membership changes.
+New designers productive quickly.
 The strongest signal that the infrastructure worked: when new designers joined the programme, they could become productive quickly, not because they were exceptional, but because the knowledge was accessible.
 The design was in the history, not in someone’s head.